ramotomer/NetSym/README.md

 down version of real life network protocols.

 ## Requirements ##
-In order to run this program, one needs to have python 3.5 and higher and the graphics package *pyglet*.
-It can be installed using a simple `pip install pyglet` command.
+In order to run this program, one needs to have python 3.8 or higher.
+And install these following packages:

+    `pip install pyglet`
+    `pip install pyWinhook`

 ## Using the Program ##
 When the program is started, no objects are drawn to screen.